 The majority of us that enter into a recovery fellowship (such as Alcoholics Anonymous, Narcotics Anonymous, etc) do so for one single purpose: to quit drinking and/or doing drugs.
 Much to our surprise, however, we almost universally find that when we stick around the program we get far more out of it than we originally hoped for.

 These promises, summed up on page 87-88 of Alcoholics Anonymous, often are read before the start of every meeting to serve as a reminder of what we are working for.
-Here we break down them down.
+Here we break down the 12-step promises of recovery.

 9. Our whole attitude and outlook upon life will change.